valeIT/valeIT.github.io/_posts/2018-10-23-IPLocation2-Open-Beta.md

 comment_id: 19
 ---

+[IPLocation2 is now live.
+Sign up to the newsletter to be notified when the beta for the next release opens up.][0]

 IPLocation 2 for Mac Public Beta is now shipping!

 IPLocation notifies you each time the location your IP address changes.
 IPLocation also allows you to keep a complete timeline of your IP addresses over time.